 Glutathione and Detox Markers on the OAT Test

-Once you have done the OAT test how do you implement changes, especially when you have so much information about your health?
+Once you have done the urinary organic acids testing how do you implement changes, especially when abnormalities are detected?

-Because the test can indicate deficiencies in particular nutrients this is often the first thing people address, and end up walking away with a pile of supplements, which may or may not work.
+Because the results can indicate deficiencies in particular nutrients this is often the first thing people address, and end up walking away with a pile of supplements, which may or may not work.

 This is where it is important to assess the results as well as get a complete history of symptoms, diet, lifestyle and other factors to find out what the underlying cause of the imbalance is - rather than just taking a lot of supplements.

-I like to address the gut function, potential yeast or mold overgrowth first because this can be the underlying cause of why the other markers are out of balance on the OAT test.
+I like to address the gut function, potential yeast or mold overgrowth first because the levels of these microorganisms can be the underlying cause of why the other markers are out of balance with your results.

 Organic Acid Test Cost

-The cost of the OAT test is $345, or if you order the OAT test through Planet Naturopath and include a one-hour consultation the cost is $445.
+The cost of the Great Plains Laboratory OATs test is $345, or with a one-hour consultation through Planet Naturopath the cost is $445.

-The OAT test is a good value considering how many different aspects of health that it can assess, plus you can find out information that you cannot check for on the standard pathology tests.
+Organic acid testing is good value considering how many different aspects of health that it can assess, plus you can find out information that you cannot check for on the standard pathology tests.

-This is why the Organic Acids test is so valuable when you are optimizing your health.
+This is why the Organic Acids testing is so valuable when you are optimizing your health.

 If you have any questions about the Great Plains Lab Organic Acids Test review leave a comment below, or if you have any questions about ordering the OAT test contact us.

-- 1If you're lacking energy, struggling with your weight, digestive problems, mood disorders or other chronic health issues the OAT test can help identify the underlying cause.
+- 1If you're lacking energy, struggling with your weight, digestive problems, mood disorders or other chronic health issues the Organic Acids assessment can help identify the underlying cause.

 - 2If your an athlete or biohacker looking to optimize your performance the Organic Acid test can help to identify missing vitamins and nutrients to help improve your performance.